 We can have darshan of Bade Baba in many ways.
 We can gaze upon an image or murti of him.
 We can meditate on his form.
 We can recognize Bade Baba’s presence in nature—in animals, in trees, in the elements.
 This is a practice that Gurumayi guides us through in her poem A Temple Without Form.
 Wherever and whenever we have Bade Baba’s darshan, our hearts, like mirrors, reflect the bliss that Bade Baba embodies, and we perceive this bliss within ourselves.

 Another way to practice Bade Baba’s teaching is by paying more attention to the moments when we experience happiness throughout the day.
 This is a classic dharana, or centering technique, described in the Vijnana Bhairava.
 This Shaivite scripture explains that moments of delight can be a doorway or portal into the unchanging, everlasting bliss of the Self.

 These moments could arise when we greet a friend, when we inhale a sweet fragrance, when we rest in the stillness after meditation, or when we join our voices in chanting the divine name.
 They could come up when we see a beautiful sunset or the smile of a child.

-On the occasion of Bhagavan Nityananda’s Punyatithi, I invite you to take to heart Bade Baba’s teaching about the joy within.
+On the occasion of Bhagavan Nityananda’s Punyatithi, I invite you to take to heart Bade Baba’s teaching about the happiness within.
 Bade Baba is ever-present as the bliss of the Self.
-When we honor him, when we remember his divine presence, when we perceive the truth of his words, we recognize the splendid happiness within ourselves.
+When we honor him, when we remember his divine presence, when we perceive the truth of his words, we recognize the complete and splendid happiness within ourselves.